-Use a proof of bond claim form which will summarize what type of grain was delivered, the quantity, and the value.
+Use a proof of claim form which will summarize what type of grain was delivered, the quantity, and the value.
 Attach any documentation you might have to support your claim.

 Claims can be sent via email, fax, or mail.